B075N Armed for Life Wellbeing

 The Situation

-Youth in Australia have indicated financial, mental and COVID-19 related stressors as the most impactful on their wellbeing in the past year.
-With 45% of Australians experiencing a mental health issue in their lifetime, we have to look at the evidence.
-In the past 10 years, nearly 1/5 Australians are not graduating high school, the largest burden of disease for adolescents is from suicide and self-harm, physical activity is at its lowest point in years and unemployment sits at 6.4%.
-Young people are not being equipped with the resilience, self-esteem and communication skills to appropriately prevent poor health outcomes before onset, something in which the Armed For Life Foundation aims to combat.
+Youth in Australia have indicated financial and mental-related stressors as the most impactful on their wellbeing in the past year.
+With 45% of Australians experiencing a mental health issue in their lifetime, the evidence must be examined.
+In the past 10 years, nearly 1/5 Australians have not graduated from high school.
+The largest burden of disease for adolescents is from suicide and self-harm, physical activity is at its lowest point in years, and unemployment is high.
+Young people are not being equipped with the resilience, self-esteem and communication skills to appropriately prevent poor health outcomes before onset, something in which the Armed for Life Foundation aims to combat.

 1. Barber shop project- setting up a barber shop in high schools for training, equipping and providing school service.